There was a soft knock on the door, it opened and his chief of staff stepped in to announce the arrival of the Attorney General of the federation.

 “It’s horrible and I have to do something about it fast.
 Very fast,” Charles nodded his agreement reluctantly.

-“Call for an emergency meeting with the cabinet tomorrow, 10 in the morning and schedule a meeting with the service chiefs by 4 pm,”
+“Call for an emergency meeting with the cabinet tomorrow, 10 in the morning and schedule a meeting with the security council by 4 pm,”

-“But the ministers may be out of the capital or out of the country, they usually have 3 days’ notice,” Charles protested.
+“Yes, My President, but the ministers may be out of the capital or out of the country, they usually have 3 days’ notice for executive meetings,” Charles pointed out.

-“During the swearing-in of the Executive Council, I told them we were here to face the business and not to do business as usual.
+“Well, during the swearing-in of the Executive Council, I told them we were here to face the business and not to do business as usual.
 I also said they should not leave the capital except on holidays.
-This is…” he looked at his watch “…3.33 pm, fix the meeting at 4 pm and the defense meeting at 10 pm.
+This is…” he looked at his watch “…3.33 pm, fix the meeting at 4 pm and the security council meeting at 10 pm.
 That should give everybody at least 24 hours.
 Enough time for everyone to attend the meeting.
 Clear all my schedule for the morning and afternoon, I want to prepare for these meetings,”

-“Yes, Mr. President,” Charles stood up to leave.
+“Yes, My President,” Charles stood up to leave.

 “One more thing,” Charles paused and paid attention.
 “Let them know that anyone who fails to attend this meeting, for whatever reason, will cease to serve in this government,”

-“Yes, Mr. President,” Charles gave a curt nod and moved towards the door.
+“Yes, My President,” Charles gave a nod and moved towards the door.

 To be continued…